audioxide/data/data/posts/20180823-reviews-oh-sees-smote-reverser.md

   I find it hard to escape the feeling the band are getting a lot more out of all this than I am.
 week: 160
+blurb: If you can tap into Oh Sees' frequency there’s no reason why this can’t be a lovely hour in the haze.
+The record needs that buy-in, though.
 ---
 author: Marcus
 review: >-